addytrunks/Portfolio/README.md

-Stunning portfolio created(going to be) with Next JS and Tailwind CSS.
+Stunning portfolio created with Next JS and Tailwind CSS.